x00tex/hackTheBox/Boxes/linux/Retired/horizontall/README.md

 From fixed commit we can see that The issue was a lack of validation of the code parameter sent by the user: https://github.com/strapi/strapi/pull/4443/commits/e0424d4b880831dd643afff9c6ba475acdbae0be

-Found reset passowrd request parameter from [`packages/strapi-admin/controllers/Auth.js`](https://github.com/strapi/strapi/blob/7a61db72851d3ddf3fef172b47100737eb075ceb/packages/strapi-admin/controllers/Auth.js#L206)
+Found reset password request parameter from [`packages/strapi-admin/controllers/Auth.js`](https://github.com/strapi/strapi/blob/7a61db72851d3ddf3fef172b47100737eb075ceb/packages/strapi-admin/controllers/Auth.js#L206)

 ![](screenshots/reset-params.png)